theforeman/theforeman.org/plugins/foreman_discovery/nightly/index.md

 * Force DNS - DNS entry will be created when provisioning discovered host.

+* Create bond interfaces - automatically create a bond interface from interfaces in the same vlan based on lldp

 ## 3.1.5 Discovery image kernel options

 Foreman discovery image currently recognizes the following list of